heikof/RainbowCodeGeneration/README.md

 #### Visual Studio crashes when the underlying Unicorn items change
 The code generation can make Visual Studio crash if the Sitecore.Logging.dll is not found.
 To fix this issue, add a reference to Sitecore.Logging.dll in the T4 template `SitecoreTemplates.tt` (in the same way that  Sitecore.Kernel.dll is referenced).
 This issue will be fixed in the next release.

+#### Re-serialisation fails if Visual Studio solution is open
+Re-serialising an entire configuration fails if Visual Studio is open and a code generation is covering the configuration.
+Visual Studio appears to retain a lock on the folder and Unicorn cannot remove it.
+Close the solution and re-open it after you re-serialised the configuration.